 A less commercial reason why Youtubers create merch stems from the desire to be creative and try new things; experiment with different styles and so on.
 Although video creation and selling of clothing may seem miles apart, the two are actually not that different.
 Both are forms of self-expression, which is one of the main reasons why influencers do what they do.

 As children, we tend to play around with arts and crafts, sometimes trying to “design our own clothes” by splashing paint over our new white t-shirts (much to the horror of our parents).
 As we get older, the desire to be creative is often suppressed by the pressure to do well in school, get a college degree and make money.
 This is why many Youtubers are embracing their childlike creativity, which may have been lost in the pursuit of success.

 Overall, it is quite evident that selling merchandise is a good route for influencers to go down, especially once they have established an adequate following.
 In fact, this choice is not limited to only Youtubers; Instagram influencers, bloggers and upcoming Soundcloud musicians can find out how to make merch; well-designed products to give back to their fans and grow their brand.

 Some points to consider include choosing an honest, good quality merch company to work with, creating genuinely good stock and setting affordable prices.
 If you have these three things on lock, you’re set.
 Listening to what the fans want is also important, which is why many influencers decide to create various polls and instagram posts to figure out what design, type and sizing range will sell out the best.

-Creating online stores doesn’t necessarily have to be a long and tedious process.
-At Ucraft, we created a special option for our users to be able to create great sales platforms in a matter of minutes.
-If you are an influencer looking for somewhere to sell your merchandise, check out our eCommerce platform for further details.
+Creating online stores doesn't necessarily have to be a long and tedious process.
+At Ucraft, we created a special option for our users to create great sales platforms in a matter of minutes.
+So, if you are an influencer looking for somewhere to sell your merchandise, check out our eCommerce platform for further details.
 Good luck!